brian9139/NoC-HR/README.md

    \Bigr]
    ```

-   This method compares the congestion levels of the four neighboring nodes
-   of the current node and selects the one with the lowest congestion as the
-   next hop.
-This helps avoid entering hotspot areas, reducing the overall
-   system burden.
+   This method evaluates the routing cost of each XY-legal neighboring node of the current node and selects the next hop that minimizes a weighted sum of two factors: the congestion level at the neighboring node and its distance to the destination.
+The distance is measured using the Euclidean metric, and a tunable parameter is used to balance the influence of congestion and distance.
+By taking both factors into account, the routing decision helps avoid congested areas while maintaining proximity to the destination, leading to more efficient and adaptive network traffic flow.

 3. **Load balance factor (LBF):**